Golfer’s General Responsibilities

 - Place your bag or cart between the green and the next tee box.

-- Golf carts should not be brought within 10 meters of the green or within cart no-go zone lines.
+- Golf carts should not be brought within 10 metres of the green or within cart no-go zone lines.

 - Take all the clubs you may need.